lukazbaum/discordjs-v14-handler/readme.md

 This "readme" is WIP

+After downloading:
 1. Run `npm install`
-2. Create the file `.env` in the main directory.\n Your file should look like this:
+2. Create the file `.env` in the main directory.
+Your file should look like this:
 ```
 CLIENT_TOKEN=YOUR_CLIENT_TOKEN